AIR QUALITY SC

 Air Quality by ZIP Code in State Park

-AQI varies across State Park's 1 ZIP codes based on proximity to pollution sources, traffic patterns, and local geography:
+AQI varies across State Park's 1 ZIP code based on proximity to pollution sources, traffic patterns, and local geography:

 ZIP Code AQI Category Wildfire Risk Mold Score